There are lots of opportunities to get active and eat healthily in Hertsmere.

 Watford FC Men's Fitness Programme

-Participants meet up weekly for a ninety minute session comprising of a forty-five minute educational segment and a forty-five minute physical activity session.
+Participants meet up weekly for a 90-minute session comprising a 45 minute educational segment and a 45 minute physical activity session.
 These two segments are delivered with the aim of improving participants healthy lifestyle knowledge to ensure a sustainable weight loss rather than the typically short term benefit of a diet based programme.
 This course is open and accessible to all, delivering at a number of different venues across Hertsmere including Bushey, Borehamwood and Potters Bar.

 Backed by local GPs, participants can get involved with Shape Up by signing up through their local surgery or simply by contacting 01923 496 391 or email@example.com